rcverse/Another-Noun-Phrase-Extractor/README.md

 })
 ```
 **Minimum Length Filtering**
 The `min_length` option allows you to filter out shorter noun phrases that might not be meaningful for your analysis.
 For example, setting `min_length=2` will exclude single-word noun phrases.
-This is particularly useful when you're only interested in more substantial noun phrases that provide richer semantic content.

 **Maximum Length Filtering**
 The `max_length` option lets you limit the length of extracted noun phrases.
-This is helpful when dealing with long, complex noun phrases that might not be relevant to your analysis.
 For instance, setting `max_length=5` will exclude noun phrases with more than five words, focusing on more concise expressions.

 **Pronoun Handling**
 The `accept_pronouns` option controls whether pronouns like "it", "they", or "this" should be considered as valid noun phrases.
 When set to `False`, single-word pronouns will be excluded from the results.
-This is useful when you're only interested in more descriptive noun phrases rather than referential pronouns.

 **Structure Filtering**
 Structure filtering allows you to target specific types of noun phrases in your extraction.
 You can specify a list of structure types to include in the results.
 When using `structure_filters`, only noun phrases that contain at least one of the specified structures will be included.
 This allows for targeted extraction of specific NP types.